 On Saturday, Millie Moreorless was one of the games showcased at the festival, and was in excellent company with a variety of board games, puzzle games, parlour games, social games, games with lasers, games in courtyards, and others specially designed for the festival...

 We have been to Now Play This twice now, and it is always so much fun.
 We really recommend going along next time, and trying as many activities as you can.
 It would make a super outing with friends & family :)

 Now Play This ran from April 1 - 3rd, at Somerset House.
 Part of the London Games Festival, it 'showcases the wider possibilities of games.
 The peculiar, the beautiful, the deeply experimental.
 It’s a place for games that get us playing in new and wonderful ways – whether that’s in groups, on our own, outside, inside, on or underneath tables.
 Games that send us running across courtyards, games situated on nearby screens, games that take place entirely in our heads'.

 We were at BETT Show and loved seeing you there!

-On Thursday January 21st at 2.15pm, Will and Cara spoke in the Learn Live SEN theatre about our co-design process for developing Millie Moreorless with the help of volunteers with learning difficulties, and shared ideas on how we can make empowering games that are great for the classroom.
+Will and Cara spoke in the Learn Live SEN theatre about our co-design process for developing Millie Moreorless with the help of volunteers with learning difficulties, and shared ideas on how we can make empowering games that are great for the classroom.